A faint M$_{\rm UV} = -14.5$ Lyman-continuum leaker candidate in the epoch of reionization: Unprecedented Ly$\alpha$ properties at z=5.725: Results

-Such properties have never been observed so clearly at this redshift; recently, \citet{Saxena2024} and \citet{PrietoLyon2025_arXiv} identified few galaxies showing a \lya\ line emerging at the systemic redshift (i.e. very small $dv$, Fig.~\ref{fig:literature}, left), within a large samples of LAEs at $5<z<8$.
-However, in most cases, the line profile is larger than what measured in AMORE6 ($\rm FWHM\gtrsim200~km~s^{-1}$, Fig.~\ref{fig:literature}, right) and shows a very pronounced asymmetry, indicating the effect of gas reprocessing of the line.
-In the remaining cases, the SNR is too low to infer the line profiles.
-We point out that $z\gtrsim4$ LAEs studied in the literature (including other galaxies magnified by gravitational lensing) lie about 4-6 magnitudes brighter than AMORE6, M$_{\rm UV} \lesssim -18$ (Fig.~\ref{fig:literature}, centre).
-Comparison with confirmed LyC leakers at lower redshifts ($\rm z\leq4$) showing Ly$\alpha$ at systemic velocity (e.g., Sunburst: \citealt{rivera19}, \citealt{Vanzella2022_sunburst}; Ion3: \citealt{Vanzella2018_ion3}, \citealt{Mestric2025}, Ion2, \citealt{Vanzella2020_ion2}), together with radiative transfer models (see later), indicates that AMORE6 may be the most promising LyC-leaking candidate known to date at $z\simeq6$.
+These properties have never been observed so clearly at this redshift.
+Recently, \citet{Saxena2024} and \citet{PrietoLyon2025_arXiv} identified few galaxies showing an emerging \lya\ line at the systemic redshift (i.e., very small $dv$), within a large sample of Lyman-alpha emitters (LAEs) at $5<z<8$ (Appendix~\ref{sec:app:lensed_sample}).
+However, in most cases, the line profile is larger than what is measured in AMORE6 ($\rm FWHM\gtrsim200~km~s^{-1}$) and the asymmetry is very pronounced, indicating the effect of gas reprocessing of the line.
+In the remaining cases, the S/N is too low for us to infer the line profiles.
+We point out that $z\gtrsim4$ LAEs studied in the literature (including other galaxies magnified by gravitational lensing) are brighter by about 4-6 magnitudes than AMORE6, M$_{\rm UV} \lesssim -18$ (see Appendix~\ref{sec:app:lensed_sample}).
+The comparison with confirmed LyC leakers at lower redshifts ($\rm z\leq4$) showing Ly$\alpha$ at the systemic velocity (e.g., Sunburst, \citealt{rivera19} and \citealt{Vanzella2022_sunburst}; Ion3, \citealt{Vanzella2018_ion3} and \citealt{Mestric2025}; Ion2, \citealt{Vanzella2020_ion2}), together with radiative transfer models (see below) indicates that AMORE6 might be the most promising LyC-leaking candidate known to date at $z\simeq6$.